jaanli/jaan.io/_posts/blog/2017-08-11-how-does-physics-connect-machine-learning.md

 - You can go deep into Ising models: there are hundreds of lectures and references on line.
 Here are the sources I used for these notes: from [Basel](http://quantumtheory.physik.unibas.ch/people/bruder/Semesterprojekte2007/p1/Ising.pdf) and [Munich](https://www.physik.uni-muenchen.de/lehre/vorlesungen/sose_14/asp/lectures/ASP_Chapter5.pdf).
 - Dave’s course, [Foundations of Graphical Models](http://www.cs.columbia.edu/~blei/fogm/2016F/)
 - [Wainwright & Jordan (2008)](https://people.eecs.berkeley.edu/~wainwrig/Papers/WaiJor08_FTML.pdf) is challenging but worthwhile.
-- David MacKay's ["Information Theory, Inference, and Learning Algorithms

-"](http://www.inference.org.uk/itprnn/book.html) also has a helpful section on variational free energy (Chapter 33, p.
+- David MacKay's [Information Theory, Inference, and Learning Algorithms](http://www.inference.org.uk/itprnn/book.html) has a section on variational free energy (Chapter 33, p.
 422).
 - David Chandler's Introduction to Modern Statistical Mechanics (1987) has a simple derivation of the variational free energy (Section 5.1, pp. 135-138) that I followed in this exposition.
 - Feynman, Statistical Mechanics - A set of lecture notes (1972) derives the variational free energy using a perturbation expansion (Section 2.11, pp. 67-71).
 - Parisi's Statistical Field Theory (1988) derives the variational principle in three different ways (Section 3.2, pp. 24-31).